Rosuav/shed/ChocRippleCake.md

 20. Taste the remaining Lindor balls while you wait.
 21. Once the cream has completely softened the biscuits, defrigerate.
 22. Slice diagonally.
 The first (corner) slice is the cook's privilege.
-23. Serve the slices two at a time (you can't serve just one), making a lovely sliced cake.
+23. Serve the slices two at a time (you can't serve just one), making a lovely striped cake.

 ----